Is Fruit Making You Fat? The Facts About Fruit, Fructose and Fat Loss

-In the summer of 2008, a study on fructose and fat from the University of Texas was published in the Journal of Nutrition.
+Several years ago, a study on fructose and fat from the University of Texas was published in the Journal of Nutrition.
 It got media attention in the New York Times and across hundreds of websites.
 The study, "Dietary Sugars stimulate fatty acid synthesis in Adults" said that "acute intake of fructose stimulates lipogenesis." (lipogenesis is the production of fat).

 Because of this study and previous ones like it, an argument against fruit in fat loss programs has been made like this: